Business Competencies Courses

 Getting Innovation into Daily Supply Management Thinking

-This ½ -day course provides the basis for defining and placing for innovation from suppliers.
+This ½-day course provides the basis for defining and implementing innovation from suppliers.
 The course will cover how to organize for innovation and how to assess opportunities.

 As a result of attending this training, participants will be able to: